HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cxi/Kernel_Severity_CRIT_2.md

   - ATT1_QSFP_EPO_TEMPERATURE
   - ATT1_SENSOR_ALERT - Fatal

-## 200Gbps NIC State
+## HPE Slingshot CXI NIC State

-200Gbps NIC is unusable.
-The 200Gbps NIC driver will disable all current access and prevent future access to the impacted device.
+The NIC is unusable.
+The NIC driver will disable all current access and prevent future access to the impacted device.

 ## Actions